phanx-wow/ClassColors/README.txt

 ## License

-CancelMyBuffs is free as in "free beer", not free as in "free software", and you may not include it in your compilation or redistribute it in any other way without first getting permission.
-The full license text under which CancelMyBuffs is released can be found in the LICENSE text file inside the addon's folder.
+!ClassColors is free as in "free beer", not free as in "free software", and you may not include it in your compilation or redistribute it in any other way without first getting permission.
+The full license text under which !ClassColors is released can be found in the LICENSE text file inside the addon's folder.
 Show your appreciation for the time and effort addon authors put into writing, updating, and supporting addons by respecting our legal rights.
 Thanks!